 Erika Wassall, the Jersey Farm Scribe, here with the easiest DIY nursing cover tutorial ever.
-When not breastfeeding it can be a stylish scarf.
-If necessary, it becomes a discreet nursing cover.
+When not breastfeeding, it can be a stylish scarf.
+If necessary, it becomes a discreet breastfeeding cover.
 And just how easy is this nursing cover scarf to make, you ask?
 So easy I made it with my two-week old newborn in a sling around my neck, in all of about 15 minutes.
 If you don’t know how to sew or don’t have a sewing machine, there is an easy no sew option for you to make your own nursing cover.

 I am a brand new mom.
 We welcomed new baby Oliver to the world two weeks ago.
 He is our first child, and the world is just a brighter more wonderful place ever since.
 I may be a bit punchy from lack of sleep, but I’m thrilled to be stocking up on all the cuddles and newborn kisses I can.

 And yup, I quite literally made this DIY nursing cover scarf while baby-wearing Oliver (Best.
 Accessory.
 Ever.).
 It’s THAT easy.
 Plus, if you don’t want to, you don’t have to sew anything!

 The Easiest DIY Nursing Cover No Sew Tutorial